caseycrogers/implicit_navigator/README.md

 `ValueListenableBuilder`: each one takes in a changing value and a builder.
 Whenever a new value and/or depth is supplied, a new page is added to the internal navigator's page stack.
 When pop is called (by the system or programmatically), the topmost page is popped and the builder is called with the new topmost value.
-An `onPop` callback can be used to revert any state outside of the navigator.
+An `onPop` callback should be used to revert any state outside of the navigator.

-As a convenience method, `ImplicitNavigator.fromNotifier` wraps a `ValueNotifier`.
-It pushes to the navigator stack when the notifier changes and automatically rolls the value of the notifier back when pop is called.
+For convenience, `ImplicitNavigator.fromValueNotifier` and `ImplicitNavigator.selectFromListenable` wrap
+`ValueNotifier` and `ValueListenable`, respectively.
+They push to the navigator stack when their respective notifier or listenable changes.

 When the system back button is called (or pop is called programmatically), `ImplicitNavigator` attempts to pop from the deepest active navigator in the tree, working it's way up to the root navigator until it finds an active navigator that